Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 - 2024 28th of August: Design-time build fixes, crashbug fixes
 - 2024 30th of August: Handle C heritage tokens in the parser to provide better error messages, general improvements and additions (like comparison operators for enums)
 - 2024 31st of August: Test utility refactoring
+- 2024 1st of September: Codegen simplifications, REPL fixes
+- 2024 2nd of September: Lowering fix to fix an order of evaluation bug
+- 2024 7th of September: Basic attributes support, compile-time execution and evaluation

+At this point I was quite unsure about what to work on, so I've decided to work towards our first actually interesting feature: macros.
+Our plan is that macros are going to be regular functions, that take in some AST node and return some substitution AST node.
+The first step into this was giving the compiler the ability to execute - almost - arbitrary code compile-time.
+This feature is still not exposed to the user, and probably will not be until we ship the first version of macros.

+- 2024 8th of September: Crashfixes, local function codegen fix, projectfile highlighting for the VS Code extension
+- 2024 10th of September: Source Generators rework.
+So far we have used Scriban for Roslyn Source Generators, but the tooling support was less than idea.
+We decided that with multiline raw string literals, there was no reason not to move the logic to regular C#.
+- 2024 11th of September: Add EmitCompilerGeneratedFiles tag for VS Code users